chrisnotic/superai/README.md

 # Super.AI API client

 The super.AI Python library provides access to the super.AI API via Python and our command line interface (CLI).
-Full details on our API for are listed in our [API reference](https://super.ai/reference).
+Full details on our API are listed in our [API reference](https://super.ai/reference).

 In this README, you will find the following sections: